 Phenological patterns

-The cumulative germination curves obtained from the experiment showed a divergent pattern between (Fig. 2). , fellfield conditions promoted germination earlierthe germination in snowbed conditions was delayed.
-The temperate showed the highest germination period in spring for the fellfield conditions, while in the snowbed conditions, the germination peak was in summer.
-On the contrary, the showed the highest germination in autumn for both s.
-The two study showed a certain degree of interspecific variation.
-In the fellfield conditions (Fig. 2b), species from the temperate mainly showed germination peaks in autumn (31.6%) and spring (44.7%) while in the mediterranean species, most germination curves peaked in autumn (71%).
-Meanwhile, in the snowbed conditions (Fig. 2c), species of the temperate their phenology and mostly peaked in summer (36.8%), while in the mediterranean community most species kept germinating in autumn (57.1%).
+The cumulative germination curves obtained from the experiment showed a divergent pattern between climate regimes (Fig. 2).
+In both communities, fellfield conditions (with warmer temperatures) promoted germination earlier, clearly before winter in the temperate community and more prominently after winter in the mediterranean community, the germination in snowbed conditions was delayed.
+The temperate community showed the highest germination period in spring for the fellfield conditions, while in the snowbed conditions, the germination peak was in summer.
+On the contrary, the mediterranean community showed the highest germination in autumn for both climate regimes.
+The two study communities showed a certain degree of interspecific variation.
+In the fellfield conditions, species from the temperate community mainly showed germination peaks in autumn (31.6%) and spring (44.7%) while in the mediterranean species, most germination curves peaked in autumn (71%).
+Meanwhile, in the snowbed conditions, species of the temperate community delayed their phenology and mostly peaked in summer (36.8%), while in the mediterranean community most species kept germinating in autumn (57.1%), see supporting information Fig. S2.
 Detailed individual species germination peak periods and delay to reach 50% germination are shown in supporting information Table S2.

-The delay experienced by each species was measured as the difference between reaching 50% germination and as a phenological germination shift, i.e., the space between germination curves of each (see species germination curves in supporting information Fig. S3).
-In a scenario with fellfield conditions compared to snowbed conditions, most species their germination.
-On average, the advance in germination (T50) reached 60 days 45 daysmediterranean .
+The delay experienced by each species was measured as the difference between reaching 50% germination and as a phenological germination shift, i.e., the space between germination curves of each climate regime (see species germination curves in supporting information Fig. S3).
+In a scenario with fellfield conditions compared to snowbed conditions, most species advanced their germination.
+On average, the advance in germination (T50) reached 60 days in the temperate community and 45 days in the mediterranean community.
 Concordant results were indicated by the negative values in the germination shift (Fig. 3a).
-The only exceptions were two annual species (Spergula morisonii and Cerastium ramossisimum) and the local endemic Helianthemum urrielense.
+The only exceptions were two annual species (Spergula morisonii and Cerastium ramossisimum, both Caryophyllaceae) and the local endemic Helianthemum urrielense (Cistaceae).
 The other species differed in their degree of germination shift, with phylogenetically related species showing similar values in most cases (Fig. 3b).

 Phenological traits

-For all traits, we found similar germination responses to microclimatic conditions in the two study (Fig. 4).
+For all traits, we found similar germination responses to microclimatic conditions in the two study communities (Fig. 4).
 The fellfield conditions produced significantly higher autumn and spring germination, while the snowbed conditions promoted germination in summer and winter.
-Total germination was slightly higher in the fellfield conditions, but differences were only significant in the temperate .
-Environmental heat sum (EHS) did not statistically differ between conditions (Fig. 4a) and T50 values were consistently higher in the snowbed (Fig. 4b).
-The effect sizes were relatively larger in the temperate , meaning that the differences between conditions were stronger, in agreement with the observed germination shifts (detailed model results for each trait considering the separately are shown in supporting information Table S3).
+Total germination was slightly higher in the fellfield conditions, but differences were only significant in the temperate community.
+Environmental heat sum (EHS) did not statistically differ between conditions (Fig. 4a) and T50 values were consistently higher in the snowbed climate regime (Fig. 4b).
+The effect sizes were relatively larger in the temperate community, meaning that the differences between conditions were stronger, in agreement with the observed germination shifts (detailed model results for each trait considering the communities separately are shown in supporting information Table S3).